Updated: Nov 22, 2020

 Once you have chosen a cohesive colour palette, it is of the utmost importance that you stick to it.
 A professional and well coordinated ensemble will result from sticking to the plan!

 Large Scale Pattern

 Small Scale Pattern

-It is most visually pleasing to choose one print to dominate and the other pillows as accents.
+It‘s the most visually pleasing to choose one print to dominate and the other pillows as accents.
 Typically the largest pattern will be dominant and serve as a jumping-off point for other patterns and colors.

 Step 3: Time to Consider the number of pillows and size.
 The following is recommended: